algorand/pyteal/docs/examples.rst

 Voting
 ~~~~~~

-*Voting* allows accounts to register and vote for arbitrary candiates.
-Here a *candiate* is any byte
+*Voting* allows accounts to register and vote for arbitrary candidates.
+Here a *candidate* is any byte
 slice and anyone is allowed to register to vote.

 This example has a configurable *registration period* defined by the global state :code:`RegBegin`